Trusted WordPress tutorials, when you need them most.

 Step 4: Add Your AJAX-Enabled Form in WordPress

-WPForms makes it super easy to add forms to your WordPress posts, pages, and sidebar widgets.
+WPForms makes it easy to add forms to your WordPress site, whether on a post, page, or sidebar widget.

 Simply edit the post or page where you want to add the form and insert the WPForms block into your content area.

-After that, you need to select the form you just created from the block’s settings.
+After that, you need to select the form you just created from the dropdown menu inside the WPForms block.

 WPForms will immediately load a live preview of the form in the content editor.